-Because these proposed amendments are running concurrently with the proposed IBC/IRC amendments which are expected to get to Council in March 2023, staff has provided a table of comparison cities from the Great Plains Institute for Sustainable Development in lieu of our typical comparison cities.
+Because these proposed amendments are running concurrently with the proposed IBC/IRC amendments which are also being considered by City Council on March 8, 2023, a table of comparison cities from the Great Plains Institute for Sustainable Development is provided in lieu of our typical comparison cities.
 The requirements in the table below refer to EV capable, EV ready, and EVSE installed.
-There is great diversity in opinions among U.S. cities on if and how electric vehicle charging equipment shall be mandated.
-Requiring the complete installation of EVSE places an undue burden on both builders and customers.
-It is recommended that the end customer should have the choice of the best and most affordable technology.
-Placing the burden on the builder or developer does not guarantee customers will have access to the appropriate supply equipment.
+There is great diversity in opinions among U.S. cities on if and how electric vehicle charging equipment should be mandated and staff believes requiring the complete installation of EVSE places an undue burden on both builders and customers.
+Therefore, it is recommended that the end customer should have the choice of the best and most affordable technology and zoning restrictions should be reduced to remove barriers for development.
 BIAEA and staff believe an EV ready outlet should be required in limited numbers through the construction codes.
 While EV ready outlets provide plug and play functionality, the wiring and terminations can be cost prohibitive and an enticement for copper thieves.
-Most cities that have EVSE mandates require roughly 20 percent EV ready spaces, twice what the City of Dallas considers the maximum amount of spaces for EVSE as an accessory use.
+Most cities that have EVSE mandates require roughly 20 percent EV ready spaces, twice the limit currently set by the Dallas Development Code to be considered an accessory use.